 It's a curious thing to put such a depressed (and depressing) character at the centre of the comedy, but Favreau manages some painfully funny episodes, the highlight of which is when he gets the number of an attractive woman in a bar then eschews one of the rules to leave calling her for at least two days and dives straight in.
 He gets her answering machine, and leaves about seven messages in a row, each more desperate than the last until she eventually phones him and orders him never to call again.
 Swingers may be too self-conscious at times, recreating scenes from Reservoir Dogs and Goodfellas with a sly wink (how nineties can you get?), and its parlance is too cute to be believable, but the hopelessness of these would-be actors and performers and their state of denial is oddly endearing after while.
 Even Mike becomes likeable by the end.
 Music by Justin Reinhardt, among some aptly swinging oldies to reflect the "lounge" scene of the day.

 Pacy American director and producer, who after his humorous thriller debut Getting In, achieved cult success with comedies Swingers and Go.
-He then moved onto bigger budget projects with action premises with The Bourne Identity, Mr and Mrs Smith, Jumper and Edge of Tomorrow.
+He then moved onto bigger budget projects with action premises with The Bourne Identity, Mr and Mrs Smith, Jumper and Edge of Tomorrow, then lower budget war flick The Wall.